confetti-framework/docs/docs/digging-deeper/commands.md

 ## Introduction

-Confetti comes with a handy command line interface and provides a number of helpful commands that can assist you while you build your application.
-Confetti Commands exists at the root of your application and is part of your normal main.go script.
+Confetti comes with a handy command line interface and provides a SOLID solution.
+Because of that you can create commands quickly and keep them organized.
+Confetti Commands exists at the root of your application and is part of your the main.go script.

+## Installation

+Confetti Commands is included by default in the [framework](https://github.com/confetti-framework/confetti), but you can also use Confetti Commands separately if you only run need to run commands and don't process http requests.

+1. Download Confetti Commands template code from [GitHub](https://github.com/confetti-framework/commands)
+1. Go to [golang.org](https://golang.org/doc/install) and follow the instructions.

+## Usage

 To view a list of all available commands, you may run the script without further commands:

     go run main.go